ComplianceAsCode/auditree-arboretum/arboretum/permissions/README.md

 ## Fetchers

-### Organization Integrity (Repository Collaborators)
+### Organization Integrity Permissions

-* Class: [GithubOrgCollaboratorsFetcher][gh-org-fetcher]
+* Class: [GithubOrgPermissionFetcher][fetch-org-permissions]
-* Purpose: Writes the details of collaborators in Github organizations to the evidence locker.
+* Purpose: Writes the details of collaborators and repository forks in Github organizations to the evidence locker.
 This fetcher class is only meant for use with Github or Github Enterprise organizations.
-* Behavior: For each Github organization specified, an evidence file per collaborator type (affiliation) is stored in the locker containing collaborator details for the specified repositories in the organization.
-The default is to retrieve all collaborators by affiliation from all repositories in each specified Github organization.
+* Behavior: For each Github organization specified, Github collaborator and Github fork evidence files per collaborator type (affiliation) are stored in the locker containing details for the specified repositories in the organization.
+The default is to retrieve all collaborators and all forks by affiliation from all repositories in each specified Github organization.
 TTL is set to 1 day.
 * Configuration elements:
   * `org.permissions.org_integrity.orgs`
      * Required